rust-lang/rust-wiki-backup/The-Rusticon.md

 term | definition
 -----|-----------
+<a name="algebraic_data_type" /> algebraic data type | A type with a set of possible variants.
+These are declared in Rust using the `enum` keyword.
+More information can be found on [the Wikipedia article](http://en.wikipedia.org/wiki/Algebraic_data_type).
 <a name="attribute" />attribute | A way of adding metadata to an item.
 Written as `#[attribute_name]` (other examples being `#[doc="Foo"]`, `#[doc(hidden="true")]`).
 bikeshed | A [highly important discussion](http://www.catb.org/jargon/html/B/bikeshedding.html) about some non-fundamental part of the language (such as syntax or identifier names).
 <a name="borrowed_pointer" /> borrowed pointer | Also known as a "reference".
 It references an object without taking ownership of it.
 Has an associated lifetime, to assert that it is always valid.